 God, if I didn’t know better, in retrospect, I’d say my teenage self must have been on drugs.

 Lately I’ve been overwhelmed by the sense that something huge is missing in my life.
 Or maybe many little things.
 I’ve always sensed that there was this wisdom that was supposed to descend on me in my twenties.
 Sort of like my coronation as an official adult.

 I bestow upon thee this adult wisdom that thou might rise up and take thy place among the ranks of high functioning, well adjusted, self-actualized, fulfilled grown ups.

-Somehow that hasn’t happened yet, and in a few hours, I will be six years into my twenties without a fucking clue what I am doing or where I am going with my life.
+Somehow that hasn’t happened yet, and in a few hours, I will be six years into my twenties without a clue what I am doing or where I am going with my life.